adamConnerSax/Frames-streamly/Readme.md

 [Frames](https://hackage.haskell.org/package/Frames)
 package with [streamly](https://hackage.haskell.org/package/streamly).

+More generally, it abstracts the streaming layer in Frames into a class and implements that class for [Pipes](https://hackage.haskell.org/package/pipes) and Streamly.

 Frames has some built-in dependencies on the [Pipes](https://hackage.haskell.org/package/pipes) package, a few of which--primarily file I/O-- require users of Frames to use